Senior Scam Watch

 What to do

-Be skeptical of promises of guaranteed returns.
-Research any investment and talk to a trusted financial advisor.
-Never send money to unknown individuals or companies.
+Be wary of unsolicited investment offers, especially those promising high returns.
+Research any investment and consult a trusted financial advisor.
+Never send money or share financial information with unknown people.

 Not Sure If Something Is a Scam?